BECOMING A VOLUNTEER

 Additional intake steps

-During the intake, application and orientation process you can also expect to complete a two-step TB testing process and attend additional site orientations if applicable to your placement.
+During the intake, application and orientation process you can also expect to complete two Tuberculin (TB) Tests, discuss your immunization record, and attend additional site orientations as applicable to your placement.

 "Confident Readiness" is a key concept in the training of our volunteers.
 We prepare you to be confident in your role as an Enloe Volunteer.
 Training is structured to